-(b) to minimize harm or ill-health caused to people, or any group of people, due to the use of liquor.
+(b) to minimize harm or ill-health caused to people, or any group of people, due to the use of liquor; and

+(c) to cater for the requirements of consumers for liquor and related services, with regard to the proper development of the liquor industry, the tourism industry and other hospitality industries in the State.

-(2) In carrying out its functions under this Act, the licensing authority shall have regard to the primary objects of this Act and also to the following objects —
+(2) In carrying out its functions under this Act, the licensing authority shall have regard to the primary objects of this Act and also to the following secondary objects —

-(a) to regulate, and to contribute to the proper development of, the liquor, hospitality and related industries in the State;

-(b) to cater for the requirements of the tourism industry;

-(c) to facilitate the use and development of licensed facilities reflecting the diversity of consumer demand;
+(a) to facilitate the use and development of licensed facilities, including their use and development for the performance of live original music, reflecting the diversity of the requirements of consumers in the State; and

+[(b), (c) deleted]

 (d) to provide adequate controls over, and over the persons directly or indirectly involved in, the sale, disposal and consumption of liquor; and

 (e) to provide a flexible system, with as little formality or technicality as may be practicable, for the administration of this Act.

+(3) If, in carrying out any of its functions under this Act, the licensing authority considers that there is any inconsistency between the primary objects referred to in subsection (1) and the secondary objects referred to in subsection (2), the primary objects take precedence.

 [Section 5 amended by No. 12 of 1998 s.
-7.]
+7; No. 73 of 2006 s.
+9.]

 6. Act not to apply in certain cases